Founded in 1732, Liverpool's first parish workhouse was erected at the corner of College Lane and Hanover Street.

 Olive Mount Cottage Homes

-In 1898, the Select Vestry erected cottage homes for pauper children at Wavertree.
-The site, on Mill Lane, already contained a house called Olive Mount and its lodge.
+In 1900-03, the Select Vestry erected cottage homes for pauper children at Wavertree.
+The site, on Mill Lane, already contained an old house called Olive Mount and its lodge.
 The house was extended and probably became the administrative centre.
 Sixteen cottage homes were erected, together with two schools and a superintendent's house.
 Infants' blocks in an X formation were later added to the north of the site.

 The site later became Olive Mount Children's Hospital.
 Most of the buildings were demolished in 1992-3 but the main house, superintendent's house, and remains of the entrance lodge survive as part of the North Mersey Community NHS Trust Headquarters on Old Mill Lane.